 In an extension of her Holy Daughters project in India, Prune now reflects upon gender preference in China and immerses herself in the local culture through the familiar symbol of the Terracotta Soldiers, by creating an army of 116 life-size Terracotta Daughters.
+In 2015, the Terracotta Daughters' Army was buried in Mainland China, following a performance entitled the Earth ceremony, with participants becoming the eyewitnesses of the birth of this “contemporary archeological site” - excavation planned in 2030.

 India and China alone represent 1/3 of the world population and both face a similar gender imbalance.
 This sociological phenomenon is due to the preference parents give to having a son.
 The number of single men has been increasing ever since the 80’s, notably through the misuse of ultrasounds to select the sex of the child.
 This practice has led to disastrous consequences for the situation of women in Asia (kidnappings of children and women, forced marriages, prostitution, population migrations...).